nalej/docs/resources/cluster_management.md

 Again, we need the **clusterID** to execute the command, and once we do, it will move the services to other clusters if possible.
 The users will be completely unaware of this process, since they won't stop executing.

+For this to work it's **mandatory** that the **cluster is in the `cordon` state**.
+If it is not, the command will return with an error reminding you that you have to cordon the cluster first.
+This restriction helps us avoid situations like the draining of a cluster where there's a deployment in process, for example.
+So yeah, first `cordon` the cluster, and then `drain` it.

 So, why wouldn't the services be able to deploy in other clusters?
 Well, apart from technical reasons like a connection failure, there are several reasons why this could happen.

 - There are no more clusters available.